How to Talk to Your Family About Making Your College Decision

 Financial aid nights, senior events, college tours, and school conferences are easy ways to engage your family in your college journey and spark meaningful conversations.
 This is especially helpful if you’re first-generation (the first in your family to attend college).
 Your transition to college can be a confusing or overwhelming experience, so helping your family understand the process will help them provide informed advice and support.
 If you’re not the first in your family to attend college, these events can be just as helpful or beneficial, since the college application process has changed significantly (and continues to do so).
 Being on the same page and having a mutual understanding of important deadlines, requirements, and processes can unite you in your college decision.

 Deciding to attend college is an incredible achievement, and you deserve to feel supported during your journey.
 If you have any questions about applying to college or could use some advice on how to start an open conversation with your family about your choice, we’re here to help!
-Text #Hello to 33-55-77 to chat with one of our advisors.
+Just text #Hello to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!